 The best you may be able to do is to get a job in the engineering field at a very low level, and with very low pay.

 In many cases, you won't be able to get a job in the field at all.

 And it may be that you dropped out of college because you decided the field you were studying for wasn't going to work for you.

-If that's the case, you may be looking at starting from ground zero.
+If that's the case, you may be looking at starting from zero.

-Unfortunately, many who drop out before completing their degree program are no more employable than those with no college education at all.
+Unfortunately, to many employers, those who drop out before completing their degree program are no more employable than those with no college education at all.

 It could put you in either a minimum-wage situation or on the very low end of the wage scale in an occupation completely unrelated to your college major.